-I SPIT ON YOUR GRAVE opens on January 11th 2011.
+I Spit on Your Grave opens on January 11th 2011.
 You can see the UK trailer HERE

-DIR: Steven R. Monroe
+Dir: Steven R. Monroe

 To give credit where it’s due, most of the performances here are considerably better than those of the 1978 version.
 Along with being given more character traits and being much more fully developed we now have some capable actors playing Jennifer’s attackers, with Andrew Howard turning an especially impressive performance as a sadistic sheriff who is also a family man (in the film’s most striking, and in some ways most horrific, scene he takes a phone call from his young daughter while the other men rape Jennifer just a few feet away) and Chad Lindberg much more convincing as a retarded adult than the original’s Matthew.
-On the whole the first half of the film, documenting Jennifer’s arrival at the cabin and the series of attacks and rapes she is subjected to, works very well.
+On the whole, the first half of the film, documenting Jennifer’s arrival at the cabin and the series of attacks and rapes she is subjected to, works very well.
 It may look prettier, but the events are still just as nasty, brutal and horrendous as they were in the original film.
-It’s when we reach the revenge section that I begin to have real problems with this I SPIT ON YOUR GRAVE.
+It’s when we reach the revenge section that I begin to have real problems with this I Spit on Your Grave.

-For me the original I Spit… is a film about the degradation of violence.
+The original film is about the degradation of violence.
 Jennifer’s vengeance is short and brutal; an act of purging, driven, it seems, as much by a need for closure as for vengeance.
 It’s also surprisingly underplayed, with the gore much more implied than it is shown.
-This, however, is the age of SAW and thus here the vengeance is played up to a ludicrous degree.
+This, however, is the age of Saw and thus here the vengeance is played up to a ludicrous degree.
 The problem is that I think we’re supposed to enjoy it, and that’s a real sticking point for me.
 There is an interesting question about the second half of this story, which the film never quite addresses, which is whether Jennifer actually lived through her ordeal.
 Butler’s performance is ambiguous, but there are definite hints here that Jennifer may be little more than a spirit of vengeance, and I think I prefer that idea to the perhaps more persuasive alternative, which has her dealing with her ordeal through complex tortures meted out to her attackers, each capped off by some meaningful detail or wisecrack to get us to embrace and applaud this extreme vigilantism.
 The violence here is much more explicit and dwelled on much longer than in the 1978 film, to such a degree of extremity that I began to question exactly how justified Jennifer’s actions were (especially in relation to the Sheriff).
 It’s unpleasant, sure, but feels more like a carrot for the audience than anything else.

 This is a difficult film to review.
-From a technical standpoint, especially given the budget, it’s excellent and Monroe certainly shows that he knows how to discomfort an audience (a skill that will serve him well in this genre) but it’s so bound up with another film, and though the 1978 film is not, by most traditional measures (excepting Camille Keaton’s remarkable, haunted, performance, which Butler completely fails to match) as ‘good’ as this one it is for me undeniably the more effective film.
+From a technical standpoint, especially given the budget, it’s excellent and Monroe certainly shows that he knows how to discomfort an audience (a skill that will serve him well in this genre) but it’s so bound up with another film, and though the 1978 film is not, by most traditional measures (excepting Camille Keaton’s remarkable, haunted, performance, which Butler completely fails to match) as ‘good’ as this one it is undeniably the more effective film.
 I guess it comes down to what you want out of a movie.
 If you want the catharsis of cheering at Jennifer’s vengeance then this is the version for you, but if you really want the full impact of this story then stick with the 1978 version.
 Neither is an easy watch, but neither is uninteresting.